carleondel/chicago-taxi-weather-pipeline/README.md

 - Validate Terraform syntax and plans.
 - Run dbt build and tests.

+---

 ## To-Do

 - [ ] Complete Looker Studio dashboard.
 - [ ] Implement column-level security for `payment_type`.
 - [ ] Refactor CI/CD pipeline for deployments and tests.

 ---

 ## Column-Level Security

 To restrict access to the `payment_type` column, implement BigQuery column-level access policies or use authorized views that exclude this column for non-authorized users.

 ---

+# Future Automation

+In the future, dbt can be automated using Cloud Run Jobs

+1. Build a Docker image with dbt installed and the project code.
+2. Deploy it as a Cloud Run Job.
+3. Trigger the job daily via Cloud Scheduler.

+This provides a lightweight and cost-effective solution for orchestrating dbt pipelines in production.

+---

 **Note:** Parquet files generated locally (e.g. `historical_weather_2023.parquet`) are ignored from version control and must be uploaded to GCS for BigQuery ingestion.

----

-## Looker Studio

-Looker Studio connects directly to the BigQuery marts layer:

-- Dataset: chicago-taxi-weather.ctw_marts
-- Table: mart_trips_weather

-Available visualizations:

-- Average trip duration vs. temperature.
-- Average trip duration vs. precipitation.
-- Trends over time.